Pamber Heath History Book

 50 more copies were printed in mid August, 2017 but owing to the high cost of an even lower print run than usual, unfortunately the price had to be increased to £15 in May, 2019 after the last copy from the previous print run was sold.

 The packaged book is heavy (about 700g) and therefore costly to post.
-Over 1100 copies have now been sold.
-I am amazed that this book has been so popular and still in demand after more than 15 years.
+Over 1200 copies have now been sold.
+I am amazed that this book has been so popular and still in demand after nearly 20 years.
 Thanks to all who have bought a copy and for the many kind appreciative comments.